caiyuchen-ustc/EffOPD/README.md

 ## Codebase

-EffOPD is implemented based on verl.
+EffOPD is implemented based on verl and GOPD.
 We mainly modify the following files:

 - `ppo_trainer.yaml`
 - `fsdp_workers.py`